talwrii/parcorp/README.md

 For aligned subtitles: http://opus.nlpl.eu/ is a good source.
 Use the `loadtmx` command and tmx format.

+Here is a fairly complete source for learning english and german: https://object.pouta.csc.fi/OPUS-OpenSubtitles/v2018/tmx/de-en.tmx.gz

 Data must be loaded once and only once.
 Use the `load` or `loadtmx` commands.
 To reload data, delete `$HOME/.parcorp/data.sql`.

+# Prior work (and future work)

+* [Jorg Tiedemann](http://opus.nlpl.eu/) has done work both on algorithms to align phrases within subtitles to produce parallel corpora and maintains a number of parallel corpora that this tool can use.
+* The topic of [data driven language](https://en.wikipedia.org/wiki/Data-driven_learning) considers similar ideas.